 Photographing a wedding is probably one of the biggest jobs I take on.
-With the average wedding coverage lasting some 10 hours, I not only need to be prepared to photograph all day long, I need to be prepared to photograph in ever changing lighting conditions, both indoors and outdoors.
+With the average wedding coverage lasting some 10 hours, I not only need to be prepared to photograph all day long, but I also need to be prepared to photograph in ever-changing lighting conditions, both indoors and outdoors.
 A wedding can go from the brightest sunlit outdoors portrait shoot, to a dimly lit reception room in a matter of minutes.
 I must be ready to get professional looking shots no matter what conditions I walk into.

 Not only do I need to be prepared for when everything goes right, but I need to prepare for when it all goes wrong too.
 What if my camera breaks?
 What if I drop a lens?
 My tears for these expensive errors need to be saved for when I get home, the wedding will go on and my coverage of the happy couple’s big day will be expected to go on no matter what happens.

 With all this in mind, the kit I take to every wedding is carefully chosen to be lightweight as there is a lot to carry, but comprehensive enough to cover me in any event.
 If you’ve ever wondered what gear is required to photograph a wedding, well wonder no more!
 Here is my current wedding photography kit list for your perusal.

 This is the camera I’ve used for 95% of my shoots in the last 4 years and it is an absolute workhorse.
 I chose the 5D MKIII for its high ISO performance, 61 autofocus points, 6FPS and general all-round professional performance.
 I absolutely love this camera, however with the Canon EOS 5D Mark IIII now on the scene there will be a decision soon as to whether to upgrade, but that’s a topic for another day.